Accessing the degree of Majorana nonlocality in a quantum dot-optical microcavity system

 The conductance through the QD as a function of both $eV$ and photon occupation, corresponding to the $eV$-range within the gray area in Fig.~\ref{fig:Result2}(a), is shown in Fig.~\ref{fig:Result2}(d).
 One can see that the photon-induced transitions in the QD renormalize its spectrum, giving rise to a `bowtie-like' shape, which resembles those found by Prada et al.~\cite{Prada2017}.

-In Fig.~\ref{fig:Result3} we display the case of quasi-MZMs (a ps-ABS), which corresponds to MZMs which have lost their nonlocal feature ($\eta \rightarrow 1$).
-This situation describes a scenario where the right MZM is displaced towards to left edge of the nanowire, leading to a partial separation between the MZMs and hence a finite overlap between the wavefunction of the right MZM and the QD ($\lambda_{c,R}\gg \varepsilon_M$)~\cite{Prada2017,Vuik2019}.
-The emergence of this quasi-MZMs with partial separation can result from inhomogeneous confining potentials in the nanowire~\cite{Penaranda2018,prada2019andreev,pan2021quantized,Pan2020}.
-Similarly to Fig.~\ref{fig:Result2}(a)-(b), we can notice two near-zero-energy conductance peaks at $eV\approx \pm \lambda_{c,R}$ for the case of zero photon occupation [Fig.~\ref{fig:Result3}(a)-(b), dashed red line], which points that the quasi-MZMs leak into the dot with different intensities ($\lambda_{c,L}\gg\lambda_{c,R}$) and form a state of a regular fermionic character.
+In Fig.~\ref{fig:Result3} we display the case in which the MZMs have lost their nonlocal feature ($\eta \rightarrow 1$).
+This situation qualitatively describes a scenario where the right MZM is displaced towards to left edge of the nanowire, leading to a partial separation between the MZMs and hence a finite overlap between the wavefunction of the right MZM and the QD ($\lambda_{c,R}\gg \varepsilon_M$)~\cite{Prada2017,Penaranda2018,DJClarcke2017}.
+The emergence of this MZMs with partial separation can result from inhomogeneous confining potentials in the nanowire~\cite{Penaranda2018,prada2019andreev,pan2021quantized,Pan2020}.
+Similarly to Fig.~\ref{fig:Result2}(a)-(b), we can notice two near-zero-energy conductance peaks at $eV\approx \pm \lambda_{c,R}$ for the case of zero photon occupation [Fig.~\ref{fig:Result3}(a)-(b), dashed red line], which points that the left and right MZMs leak into the dot with different intensities ($\lambda_{c,L}\gg\lambda_{c,R}$) and form a state of a regular fermionic character.

 The peak corresponding to the QD conduction level at $eV\approx100\Gamma$ is again splitted into two polariton peaks in presence of cavity photons, which also affects the position of the near-zero-energy conductance peaks [Fig.~\ref{fig:Result3}(b)].
 But distinct from the previous case of overlapped MZMs localized at the nanowire edges [Fig.~\ref{fig:Result2}(b)], there is no coalescence into a single peak at $eV = 0$ for certain value of $\langle \nu \rangle$.